n1k0/casperjs-docs/modules/casper.rst

     var casper = new require('casper').Casper();

-Hint Also, check out `how to extend Casper with your own methods <extending.html>`_.
+Hint Also, check out :doc:`how to extend Casper with your own methods <../extending>`.

 Both the ``Casper`` constructor and the ``create()`` function accept a single ``options`` argument which is a standard javascript object::